IHTSDO/snomed-vendor-toolkit/README.md

 From these questions was borne the concept of the **Vendor Toolkit**, a resource for vendors that attempts to address these barriers to implementation through the easy access to resources that help answer these questions.

-While the Toolkit is intended to grow and evolve based on vendor feedback and our understanding of requirements, the Toolkit initially contains the following sections:
+While the Toolkit is intended to grow and evolve based on vendor feedback and our understanding of requirements, the Toolkit initially contains the following directories:

 ### [Documents](docs)
 SNOMED International has an extensive library of documents on SNOMED CT from starter guides to how to implement SNOMED CT in healthcare systems.
 We have provided some initial useful documents here in one location to get you and your teams started.